Montenegro

 What language is spoken in Montenegro?

 Montenegrin is the official language of Montenegro.
-However, Bosnian, Croatian, Serbian, and Albanian are also spoken in Montenegro.
+Serbian, Bosnian, Croatian, and Albanian are also spoken, and many people working in tourism speak English.

 What Currency is Used in Montenegro?